What should I do if I have problems with my payment terminal?

 As a rule, the cash register or terminal will receive, for example, after switching off and on again, a different IP address than the one set on the cash register or terminal.
 For long-term communication, it is therefore necessary for your network administrator to set fixed IP addresses for both devices or to ensure that they receive IP addresses outside the range of the DHCP server running on your router.
 An example of how to do this is shown in the chapter Setting up the terminal and cash register.

-In order to use the payment terminal even if the communication is not working, temporarily deactivate the option in the payment methods settings When paying by card, the cash register will not communicate with the payment terminal and will close the account directly.
+In order to use the payment terminal even if the communication is not working, temporarily deactivate the option in the When paying by card, the cash register will not communicate with the payment terminal and will close the account directly.
 The amount to be paid will then be entered manually on the terminal.

 The amount to be paid is displayed on the terminal display, the customer has duly paid it by card, but Dotypos still displays the active transaction dialogue